shawnw/icu4tcl/README.md

 excludes mappings for the Turkish dotted I (U+0130) and dotless i (U+0131), etc.

+#### icu::string nfc ?string ...?

+Returns all its arguments concatenated together and normalized in NFC.

+#### icu::string nfd ?string ...?

+Returns all its arguments concatenated together and normalized in NFD.

+#### icu::string nfkc ?string ...?

+Returns all its arguments concatenated together and normalized in NFKC.

+#### icu::string nfkd ?string ...?

+Returns all its arguments concatenated together and normalized in NFKD.

 ### icu::collator ?name? ?locale?

 Creates and returns the name of a new command that collates